-Paul is the Director, Engineering and Utilities for UBC’s EWS unit.
-The Engineering and Utilities group delivers utility services to all UBC academic buildings, student housing, athletics buildings, the UBC hospital, commercial tenants and residential communities across the Vancouver campus.
-Paul provides strategic direction to the unit team and manages UBC’s commodities, operations and maintenance budgets for the delivery of high-voltage electricity, district energy (steam and hot water), natural gas and water system services (potable, sanitary and storm).
+Siu is the Director, Engineering and Utilities for UBC Energy and Water Services division.
+The Engineering and Utilities division delivers utility services to all UBC academic buildings, student housing, athletics buildings, the UBC hospital, commercial tenants and residential communities across the Vancouver campus.
+Siu provides strategic direction to the division and manages UBC’s commodities, operations and maintenance budgets for the delivery of high voltage, district energy (steam and hot water), natural gas and water system services, sanitary and storm.

-With hundreds of miles of utility infrastructure on UBC’s 1,000 acre campus, Paul leads a team of professional engineers and technologists to plan and implement cyclical maintenance and renewal programs for existing utility infrastructure.
+With hundreds of miles of utility infrastructure on UBC’s 1,000 acre campus, Siu leads a team of professional engineers and technologists to plan and implement cyclical maintenance and renewal programs for existing utility infrastructure.
 The team also looks after the planning and construction of new utility infrastructure, to meet UBC’s growth and expansion needs.
-Paul also manages an operational group comprised of Chief Engineers and Power Engineers to operate and maintain the University’s steam plant, the Campus Energy Centre (CEC) currently under construction, and the Bioenergy Research Demonstration Facility (BRDF).
+Siu also manages an operational group comprised of Chief Engineers and Power Engineers to operate and maintain the University’s Campus Energy Centre and the Bioenergy Research Demonstration Facility (BRDF), now undergoing expansion.

 Siu is a Professional Engineer, whose degrees include a Bachelor of Applied Science in Civil Engineering and a Master of Engineering in Water Resources.